The following examples are typical use cases for Group Replication.

 Elastic Replication - Environments that require a very fluid replication infrastructure, where the number of servers has to grow or shrink dynamically and with as few side-effects as possible.
 For instance, database services for the cloud.

 Highly Available Shards - Sharding is a popular approach to achieve write scale-out.
 Use MySQL Group Replication to implement highly available shards, where each shard maps to a replication group.

-Alternative to Master-Slave replication - In certain situations, using a single master server makes it a single point of contention.
+Alternative to Source-Replica replication - In certain situations, using a single source server makes it a single point of contention.
 Writing to an entire group may prove more scalable under certain circumstances.

 Autonomic Systems - Additionally, you can deploy MySQL Group Replication purely for the automation that is built into the replication protocol (described already in this and previous chapters).